LLNL/blt/docs/setup_blt.rst

     cd <your project>
     mkdir build
     cd build
-    cmake -DBLT_SOURCE_DIR="path/to/blt" ../
+    cmake -DBLT_SOURCE_DIR="path/to/blt" ..

 Blank Project Example
 ---------------------

-The blank project example is provided to show you some of the built-in features BLT provides and show the bare minimum required for testing purposes.
+The ``blank_project`` example is provided to show you some of the built-in features provided by BLT.
+It demonstrates the bare minimum required for testing purposes.

-BLT also enforces some build best practices such as not allowing in-source builds.
-This means that if you try to run cmake directly in your project.
+BLT also enforces some best practices for building, such as not allowing in-source builds.
+This means that BLT prevents you from generating a project configuration directly in your project.
 For example if you run the following commands:

 .. code:: bash

     cd <BLT repository>/docs/tutorial/blank_project
-    cmake . -DBLT_SOURCE_DIR=`pwd`/../..
+    cmake -DBLT_SOURCE_DIR=../..

 you will get the following error: